What are these flying bugs that cling to lights?

-I would strongly recommend you call your local Orkin Branch office and arrange for an inspection of your home by a highly trained Orkin Pest Specialist.
+I would strongly recommend you contact us and arrange for an inspection of your home by a highly trained Orkin Pest Specialist.
 Upon inspection, an accurate determination of the pest can be done.
-Your Orkin Pest Specialist will develop a customized, scientifically proven treatment plan that best fits your needs.
+The Orkin Man will develop a customized, scientifically proven treatment plan that best fits your needs.

 Our Pest Library